Zucchini Noodle Mock Pasta Salad (Video)

 - When it's cool enough to handle, slice the sausage into thin slices, about 3/8 inch or just over 1 cm.

-- Wash zucchini if needed and cut off both ends.
+- If you're making zucchini noodles, wash zucchini if needed and cut off both ends.
 Make a small slit lengthwise in the zucchini so you’ll get individual noodles.

-- Use one of the Three Ways to Make Noodles from Zucchini and Other Vegetables; I used the Spiralizer with the large noodle blade.
+- Use one of the How to Make Zucchini Noodles ; I used the Spiralizer with the large noodle blade.

 - Put the noodles into a bowl big enough to hold all the ingredients.
 Stir in desired amount of dressing to moisten all the noodles.